16 Nov The MOST Important Tips You Need to Help Your Child This Thanksgiving

 - I am not looking forward to hearing everyone’s opinion about how I should raise my child.
 They think that he is having a meltdown because he is stubborn.
 They just don’t get that his behavior is because of a breakdown in communication or because he is overstimulated.

-- All I want this year is to have a Thanksgiving meal without an argument, meltdown, or headache.
+- All I want this year is to have a Thanksgiving meal without an argument, meltdown, headache, or judgement.

 You are totally not alone.